[Author’s Note: After 11 days of trying, my blog finally worked along enough to let me fix the formatting on this post! Enjoy!]

 We also got to briefly see some of the bayou.
 When I go back to Louisiana I’d like to see more of the countryside, in addition to drinking out of plastic cups in the middle of NOLA’s streets of course.

 Our layover in St. Louis started pleasantly enough with a nice view of downtown and the Gateway Arch.
+We also got to see the Blue Angels taking off from the airport right after we landed, which was pretty cool.

 However, weather and runway issues in Boston, coupled with some flight crew re-positioning resulted in us not leaving until we over 3 hours late.
 Fortunately we had Dunkin Donuts, snacks, and books to keep us occupied, though on the whole it was still pretty frustrating due to the lack of updates.